wiseman-timelord/WiseRain/README.md

 1. [RainMeter](https://www.rainmeter.net/).
 2. Powershell => 3.0.
 3. [PowershellRM](https://github.com/khanhas/PowershellRM)

+### NOTATION
+- RainMeter will flash up a script, you cannot use loops, hence, variables cannot sustain changes, however, with the addition of a psd1, and knowing the interface refresh speed, it is possible to write to the psd1 each time, and use this to calculate difference, for example, for calculating data transfer rates.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.